Roblox/roact/docs/guide/elements.md

 })
 ```

 Creating an element by itself doesn't do anything, however.

-In order to turn our description of an object into a real Roblox object, you can call `Roact.reify`:
+In order to turn our description of an object into a real Roblox object, we can call `Roact.reify`:

 ```lua
 -- Create a new Frame object in 'Workspace' local myHandle = Roact.reify(myElement, game.Workspace)
 ```

-`Roact.reify` gives you a handle that you can later use to destroy our object with `Roact.teardown`:
+`Roact.reify` returns a handle that you can later use to destroy that object with `Roact.teardown`:

 ```lua
 Roact.teardown(myHandle)
 ```

-If you to display something else, create a new element with `Roact.createElement` and `Roact.reify` on it!

 In the next section, we'll talk about components, which let us create reusable chunks of UI, as well as *change* our existing UI without destroying it!